Runions2/DISH_Survey_Data_Management/README.md

 These R scripts process and analyse data from DISH.

 In some instances, code has been removed to prevent identifiability, for example, in re-coding text responses for 'Other' ethnicity.
 Code that requires manual updates by users starts with @update.
 This includes the location of the working directory and the Multiple Source Method functions which we are not able to make publicly available.
-Users must contact Sven Knuppel, Sven.Knueppel@bfr.bund.de, for access to these files.
+Users must contact Sven Knüppel, Sven.Knueppel@bfr.bund.de for more information.
+Usual dietary intake can be estimated via the web platform at: https://msm.dife.de/

 Clean anonymised data files are available for download at https://www.data-archive.ac.uk/